CODT 1.0 Atlantic

 CODT Metadata Sets – PowerQuery dependencies

-We visualize the query dependencies and hence the movement of metadata from the ontology graph into the data modeling tool.
+We visualize the query dependencies and the metadata movement from the ontology graph into the data modeling tool.

 Atlantic summary

-For midsize FIB-DM licensees starting out with SEIA, Atlantic provides a single click transformation or your FIBO extensions into your FIBO Data Model.
-You can easily change configuration parameters to support your data modeling standards and naming convention.
+For midsize FIB-DM licensees starting with SEIA, Atlantic provides a single-click transformation of your FIBO extensions into your FIBO Data Model.
+You can easily change configuration parameters to support data modeling standards and naming conventions.

-Large Financial Institutions take Atlantic CODT source code to develop an deploy proprietary enterprise embodiments.
+Large financial institutions use the Atlantic CODT source code to develop and deploy proprietary enterprise embodiments.

-Develop a Graph DB connector, or source the raw Ontology metadata from your RDF-Store in a batch job.
-Replace the modeling tool import with your proprietary synchronization of Enterprise Ontology and Data Model Repository.
+Develop a Graph DB connector or source the raw Ontology metadata from your RDF store in a batch job.
+Replace the modeling tool import with your proprietary Enterprise Ontology and Data Model Repository synchronization.

 Licensing Atlantic CODT

-General availability of Atlantic CODT is scheduled for fall, this year, after pilot/POC with two banks.
+The general availability of Atlantic CODT is scheduled for fall this year after pilot/POC with two banks.

-In a few months, there will be an opportunity for one or two institutional licensees to try out Atlantic with your FIBO extensions and other ontologies.
+One or two institutional licensees can try out Atlantic in a few months with your FIBO extensions and other ontologies.

 Conclusion